GiromettaMarco/urls-list-opener/README.md

 # URLs List Opener

-This is a little application to open a list o URLs and extract data from its content.
+This is a little application to open a list of URLs and extract data from its content.

 ## How to use it